hanguofeng/taiji/README.md

     -stderrthreshold=ERROR
         Log events at or above this severity are logged to standard error as well as to files.
-    -log_dir=""
-        Log files will be written to this directory instead of the default temporary directory.
-    -v=0
-        Enable V-leveled logging at the specified level.
 ```

 ## Config